venomouscyanide/S3GRL_OGB/README.md

 - `split_by_year` - Boolean value that determines whether to take only training edges after the year 2010 in ogbl-collab.
 Only used when the dataset is ogbl-collab.

+- `node_label` - Which labeling trick to be used to augment the nodal features while creating SoP or PoS operators.
+Choose between `zo` and `drnl`. `zo` is the zero-one labeling trick, whereas, `drnl` is the double-radius node labeling trick.

+- `use_valedges_as_input` - Boolean value that is used to consume validation edges as part of the training set of edges.
+Ideally, this boolean results in 100% on the validation dataset split accuracy.
+Also, only really used for Planetoid and ogbl-collab datasets.

+- `delete_dataset` - Delete the dataset created for the run upon finishing.
+Helps save up disk space.

+- `model` - Underlying neural model for training subgraphs.
+Choose `SIGN` for our S3GRL framework.

+- `profile` - Boolean value, which when set will run the PyG profiler during training and inference.
+Must be training on a CUDA device for this.
+Expect some significant slowdowns due to overheads related to profiling.

 Most of the other arguments like learning rate, epochs, batch size, num hops etc. are pretty self-explanatory.
 In case you need us to document more arguments, please let us know.
 Finally, please note that this work is a fork of https://github.com/facebookresearch/SEAL_OGB and carries over some of the original authors' arguments.

 ## Supported Datasets